yoimerdr/gallerynpy/README.md

 frame_color
   A valid hexadecimal color, it's used for background of the frame where are the buttons

+frame_yalign
+  A number between 0 and 1 is used to align the axis of frame of the buttons.

+frame_xsize
+  A valid number, is used to the size for the frame of the buttons.

+frame_position
+  Can be l or r letter, is used to decide on which side of the screen the frame of the buttons will be positioned.

+frame_content_spacing
+  A valid number, is used for the spacing between the frame of the buttons and the items content

 show_pages_bar
  Set True if you want to show the bar for the overflow slide names

+sort_slides
+  Set to True if you want to display the slide buttons in alphabetical order.

 pages_bar_style
  The style for the bar for the overflow slide names